josephg/sharedb/docs/WireProtocol.md

 The server listens for incoming TCP connections on port 8766. (liable to change).

 All integers are transmitted using little endian.
-All strings are sent in UTF-8 and null terminated.
+All strings are sent as null terminated UTF-8.

 The server and client exchange a series of messages over this connection.
 Each message starts with: